Spinal cord stimulation

-A spinal cord stimulator (SCS), also known as a dorsal column stimulator, is a device surgically placed under your skin to send a mild electric current to your spinal cord (Fig. 1).
+A spinal cord stimulator (SCS) device is surgically placed under your skin and sends a mild electric current to your spinal cord (Fig. 1).
 A small wire carries the current from a pulse generator to the nerve fibers of the spinal cord.
-When turned on, the stimulation feels like a mild tingling in the area where pain is felt.
-Your pain is reduced because the electrical current interrupts the pain signal from reaching your brain.
+When turned on, the SCS stimulates the nerves in the area where your pain is felt.
+Pain is reduced because the electrical pulses modify and mask the pain signal from reaching your brain.

 Stimulation does not eliminate the source of pain, it simply interferes with the signal to the brain, and so the amount of pain relief varies for each person.
 Also, some patients find the tingling sensation unpleasant.
 For these reasons a trial stimulation is performed before the device is permanently implanted.
 The goal for spinal cord stimulation is a 50-70% reduction in pain.
 However, even a small amount of pain reduction can be significant if it helps you to perform your daily activities with less pain and reduces the amount of pain medication you take.
 Stimulation does not work for everyone.
 If unsuccessful, the implant can be removed and does not damage the spinal cord or nerves.

-- An implantable pulse generator with battery that creates electrical pulses.
+- A pulse generator with a battery that creates the electrical pulses.

-- A lead with a number of electrodes (4-16) that delivers electrical pulses to the spinal cord.
+- A lead wire with a number of electrodes (8-32) that delivers electrical pulses to the spinal cord.

-- A hand-held remote control that turns the pulse generator on and off and adjusts the pulses.
+- A hand-held remote control that turns the device on and off and adjusts the settings.

 Who is a candidate?

-Patients selected for this procedure usually have had a disability for more than 12 months and have pain in their lower back and leg (sciatica).
-They've typically had one or more failed spinal surgeries.
+Patients selected for SCS usually have had chronic debilitating pain for more than 3 months in the lower back, leg (sciatica), or arm.
+They also typically have had one or more spinal surgeries.

-You may be a candidate for SCS if you meet the following criteria:
+You may be a candidate for SCS if :

-- You have had a successful trial stimulation
+- You have had a successful SCS trial.

 An SCS can help lessen chronic pain caused by:

-- Chronic leg (sciatica) or arm pain: ongoing, persistent pain caused by degenerative conditions like arthritis or spinal stenosis, or from nerve damage.
+- Chronic leg (sciatica) or arm pain: ongoing, persistent pain caused by degenerative conditions like arthritis or spinal stenosis, or by nerve damage.

-- Failed back surgery syndrome: failure of one or more surgeries to control persistent leg pain (sciatica), but not technical failure of the original procedure.
+- Failed back surgery syndrome: failure of one or more surgeries to relieve persistent arm or leg pain (sciatica), but not a technical failure of the original procedure.

-- Complex regional pain syndrome (CRPS): a progressive disease of the nervous system in which patients feel constant chronic burning pain, typically in the foot or the hand.
-Formerly called reflex sympathetic dystrophy (RSD).
+- Complex regional pain syndrome: a progressive disease of the nervous system in which patients feel constant, chronic burning pain, typically in the foot or hand.

-- Other: stump pain, angina, peripheral vascular disease, multiple sclerosis, spinal cord injury.
+- Other: stump pain, angina, peripheral vascular disease, multiple sclerosis, or spinal cord injury.

 Who performs the procedure?

-Neurosurgeons and doctors who specialize in pain management (anesthesiologist or physiatrist) and spine disorders implant spinal cord stimulators.
+Neurosurgeons and doctors who specialize in pain management (an anesthesiologist or physiatrist) implant spinal cord stimulators.

 The surgical decision

-Determining whether a spinal cord stimulator will be a good pain management option for you is a complex process.
-Before a permanent stimulator can be implanted, you must undergo a trial to see if the device decreases your level of pain.
+Determining whether a spinal cord stimulator will be a good option for you is a two-step process.
+First, you must undergo a temporary trial to see if the device decreases your level of pain.

-Trial stimulation is very important to determine if the procedure will be successful.
-It will tell if stimulation is correct for the type, location, and severity of your pain.
-It will also evaluate the effectiveness of various stimulation settings.
+Trial stimulation is a "test drive" to determine if an SCS will work for the type, location, and severity of your pain.
+It is performed at an outpatient center.

-After the trial procedure, you will be sent home with instructions on how to use the trial stimulator and care for your incision site.
+You will be sent home with instructions on how to use the trial stimulator and care for your incision site.
 Keep a written log of the stimulation settings during different activities and the level of pain relief.
-After 3 to 5 days, you will return to the doctor’s office to discuss permanently implanting the stimulator or removing the trial leads.
+After 4 to 7 days, you will return to the doctor's office to discuss permanently implanting the stimulator or removing the trial leads.

-If the trial is successful and you experienced a greater than 50% improvement in pain, you can be scheduled for surgery.
-During the trial stimulation, your doctor gathered information about the number of electrodes needed and the type of stimulation that works best for you.
+If the trial is successful and you experience greater than 50% improvement in pain, surgery can be scheduled to permanently implant the SCS.

 What happens before surgery?